yifanlu/Josh/README.txt

 How to Use:

 1. Link Josh.jar with your application.
 2. Choose a JoshCore.dll.
-The default will only work on Windows Vista or higher.
+The default will only work on Windows XP or higher.
 For more compatibility, use the Windows 2000 version, for more features, use the Windows Vista version.
 3. Look at the examples and read the JavaDocs if you need any help.